 First, you have open-source ecommerce platforms.
 These platforms give you more flexibility and control since you can modify the open-source code extensively.
 They’re also free to install, but more expensive to run and maintain since you’re doing most of the work yourself.

 As the website owner, you’ll be responsible for expenses on hosting, customization, development, and security.
 That’s a lot to handle, especially when you consider the importance of safeguarding an ecommerce website against security concerns like a data breaches.
 Maintaining an open-source platform also requires technical knowledge that you may need to outsource.
+If you didn't want to do it yourself, you can always coordinate with Magento developers to manage your open-source platform.

 For such reasons, most business owners opt for SaaS ecommerce platforms.
 SaaS (software as a service) platforms operate on a pay-to-play basis.
 You pay a monthly subscription fee, then gain access to all the tools you need to get your business online.
 The platform is also responsible for day-to-day maintenance.
 For example, it will maintain the platform’s security, provide seamless integrations, and ensure PCI compliance.